 Under the TREAD Act, automakers must file quarterly Early Warning Reports (EWR reports) with the Department of Transportation with the following information:

-EWR data are examined in an attempt to more quickly identify vehicle safety defects and order recalls if necessary.
-The EWR reporting system has been called the heart of the TREAD Act because off its critical importance in quickly identifying potential vehicle safety defects.
+EWR data are examined in an attempt to quickly identify vehicle safety defects and order recalls if necessary.
+The EWR reporting system has been called the heart of the TREAD Act because of its critical importance in quickly identifying potential vehicle safety defects.